SPARTAN: A Sparse Transformer World Model Attending to What Matters: Background

-While learning a global causal graph is sufficient in some settings, in the context of dynamics models, a global graph is often close to fully connected since any entities that interact with each other at \textit{any point} are connected on the graph regardless of how unlikely the interaction is.
-Returning to the traffic example, a global causal graph would connect every vehicle in the scene as they can all influence each other when close together.
-However, events such as "vehicle A causes vehicle B to stop" can be more appropriately captured by a \textit{local causal graph} with the edge $A \rightarrow B$ but not edges to other vehicles that are irrelevant at the time.
-Here we posit that a global graph containing many \textit{locally irrelevant} edges prevents the model from fully exploiting the sparse structure of the problem at hand.
-In the following sections, we present \acronym.
-We demonstrate experimentally that learning a sparse, \textit{local} causal world model improves robustness and adaptation efficiency, and that our model is capable of discovering causal structures accurately.
+While learning a global causal graph is sufficient in some settings, in the context of dynamics models, such a graph is often close to fully connected since any entities that interact with each other at \textit{any point} are connected in the graph regardless of how unlikely the interaction is.
+Returning to the traffic example, a global causal graph would connect every vehicle in the scene, as they can all influence each other when close together.
+However, events such as "vehicle A causes vehicle B to stop" can be more appropriately captured by \textit{local causal graphs} with the edge $A \rightarrow B$ but not by edges to other vehicles that are irrelevant at the time.
+As such, we argue that local causal graphs are more suitable for models to fully exploit the sparse structure of the problem at hand.
+In the following section, we present \acronym{}, a transformer-based instantiation of sparsity-regularised local causal discovery.